isabella232/win32-pr.es-es/desktop-src/tablet/iinkanalysisrecognizer.md

 ms.lasthandoff: 08/11/2021
 ms.locfileid: "119350885"
 ---
-# <a name="iinkanalysisrecognizer-interface"></a>Interfaz IInkAnalysisRecognizer
+# <a name="iinkanalysisrecognizer-interface"></a>IInkAnalysisRecognizer (interfaz)

-Proporciona acceso a los reconocedores de escritura a mano para su uso con análisis de lápiz.
+Proporciona acceso a reconocedores de escritura a mano para su uso con el análisis de entrada de lápiz.

 ## <a name="members"></a>Miembros